 Police: Officer fatally shoots man suspected of carjacking

 KANSAS CITY, Mo.
-(AP) — A Kansas City police officer shot and killed a carjacking suspect Saturday afternoon, authorities said.
+(AP) — Authorites said a Kansas City police officer shot and killed a carjacking suspect Saturday afternoon, and the incident attracted a small group of protesters.

 The officer has been placed on administrative leave, according to Kansas City police spokeswoman Doaa El-Ashkar.